Extracting Database Access-Control Policies From Web Applications: Acknowledgments

+For the relevance judge~(\Cref{sec:concolic:pruning}), \name invokes parallel instances of the Codex CLI~\cite{CodexCLI} coding agent using the non-interactive \texttt{exec} subcommand. \name parses the agent's textual output for the verdict and logs the details for human review, treating any ``unsure'' verdict or malformed output as relevant.

-\name's library uses RSpec~\cite{rspec} to invoke handlers (Rails ``controller actions'') with inputs from the driver.
+\paragraph{Executors} \name's library uses RSpec~\cite{rspec} to invoke handlers (``controller actions'') with inputs from the driver.
 At startup, the executor clears the database.
-For each input, it begins a transaction, populates the database, installs symbolic request parameters by patching the \texttt{params} hash, and sets two symbolic session parameters: the user ID (by logging in using a symbolic integer) and the current time (by patching \texttt{Time.now}).
+For each input, it begins a database transaction, populates the database, installs symbolic request parameters by patching the \texttt{params} hash, and sets two symbolic session parameters: the user ID and the current time.
 It then invokes the handler and rolls back the transaction.

 We disable Rails's fragment and low-level caching to expose queries issued only on cache misses.
 As an optimization, we also disable Rails's query cache, which introduces branches that do not affect what data is fetched.
 We execute handlers on MySQL backed by an in-memory \texttt{tmpfs}, and configure string columns to use a case-sensitive collation~\cite{mysql-case-sensitive} as our SMT encoding (\Cref{sec:concolic:modeling}) does not support case insensitivity.